 Everyone loves a “rags to riches”, “pulled themselves up by the bootstraps”, “American Dream” type story.
 Amber proves that with enough hard work, goals and personality anyone can be an All Star.

 I am honored to have watched her journey, from front desk to back office to center stage spotlight.

 P.S.
-Since posting this article Amber Bell has published her very first book.
-A Dynamics GP Year End Workbook.
-Check out the details here.
-Mention code "ERPBLOG" by 12/31/16 and get free shipping.
-Disclaimer: If you buy a book she said she would buy me a drink...which is good because I like those snobby expensive craft cocktails.
+Since posting this article Amber Bell has published TWO books.
+Use code "ERPBLOG" and get a 25% discount.
+Get details at: https://www.trainingdynamo.com/workbooks Disclaimer: If you buy a book she said she would buy me a drink...which is good because I like those snobby expensive craft cocktails.
 So there is a "business relationship".

 By Anya Ciecierski, Collaboration Works Marketing